 - the prayer of absolution.

-Getting married is one of the most important steps a person can make.
+Getting married is one of the most important steps a person can take.

 In the free and unconditional relationship of marriage, a life-long covenant of love and honour is established between husband and wife, a relationship which blossoms in an ever-deeper love between the couple, and in the gift of the family through children.

-Christ honors marriage with the dignity of a sacrament.
+Christ honours marriage with the dignity of a sacrament.